solliancenet/microsoft-postgresql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 - For the authorization level, select **Function**
 - Select **Create**
 - Update the function class (in `Function1.cs`) to the following.
 Be sure to replace the connection information.
 This Function completes the following tasks when its HTTP endpoint receives a request:
-  - Connecting to the PostgreSQL Flexible Server instance provisioned in the ARM template
+  - Connecting to the Azure Database for PostgreSQL Flexible Server instance provisioned in the ARM template
   - Generating a list of databases on the PostgreSQL instance
   - Building a formatted response
   - Returning the formatted response to the caller